yeataro/AntilatencyCHOP/README.md

 ## Known issues
-- There are more than two operators at the same time will crash
+- There are more than two operators at the same time will crash.
-- Some specific environment code will cause a crash (it is guessed that it can be decoded by bese64 but the content is incorrect)
+- Some specific environment code will cause a crash (it is guessed that it can be decoded by bese64 but the content is incorrect).

 ## Disclaimer
 - I am not responsible for any risks caused by using this product in any production site.